hibbitts-design/hibbitts-design-org-learn/pages/11.support-this-work/docs.md

 To help increase adoption and fund this work, Paul offers a range of services related to both the [Grav CMS](https://getgrav.org/) and his Grav [open source education projects](https://github.com/hibbitts-design) such as consulting, premium support, workshops, and custom development.
 Sound of interest?
 Send a note to [paul@paulhibbitts.com](mailto:paul@paulhibbitts.com).

-Would you rather make a single or reoccurring donation to help support Paul's Grav work?
+Would you rather make a single or reoccurring contribution to help support Paul's Grav work?
 You can do that too - thank you!

 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">
 <input type="hidden" name="cmd" value="_s-xclick">